Copula Density Neural Estimation: Copula Density Neural Estimation

-\end{strip} The former consists in a natural normalization of the input data in the interval $[0,1)$ via transform sampling that facilitates the training convergence and helps producing improved dependence measures \cite{Poczos2012}.
+and its training procedure enjoys two normalization properties.
+The former consists in a natural normalization of the input data in the interval $[0,1)$ via PIT that facilitates the training convergence and helps producing improved dependence measures \cite{Poczos2012}.
 The latter normalization property is perhaps at the core of the proposed methodology.
 The typical problem in creating neural density estimators is to enforce the network to return densities that integrate to one

 Energy-based models have been proposed to tackle such constraint, but they often produce intractable densities (due to the normalization factor, see \cite{Papamakarios2015}).
 Normalizing flows \cite{Rezende2015} provide exact likelihoods but they are limited in representation.
-In contrast, the discriminative formulation of \eqref{eq:discriminator_function_f} produces a copula density neural estimator that integrates to one by construction, without any architectural modification or regularization term.
+In contrast, the discriminative formulation of \eqref{eq:discriminator_function_f} produces a copula density neural estimator that naturally favors a solution of \eqref{eq:density_test}, without any architectural modification or regularization term.